Tobacco mosaic virus: Environment

-TMV is known as one of the most stable viruses.
-It has a very wide survival range.
+TMV is one of the most stable viruses and has a wide survival range.
 As long as the surrounding temperature remains below approximately 40 degrees Celsius, TMV can sustain its stable form.
 All it needs is a host to infect.
 If necessary, greenhouses and botanical gardens would provide the most favorable condition for TMV to spread out, due to the high population density of possible hosts and the constant temperature throughout the year.
 It also could be useful to culture TMV in vitro in sap because it can survive up to 3000 days.

 Treatment and management

 One of the common control methods for TMV is sanitation, which includes removing infected plants and washing hands in between each planting.
 Crop rotation should also be employed to avoid infected soil/seed beds for at least two years.
 As for any plant disease, looking for resistant strains against TMV may also be advised.
 Furthermore, the cross protection method can be administered, where the stronger strain of TMV infection is inhibited by infecting the host plant with a mild strain of TMV, similar to the effect of a vaccine.

 In the past ten years, the application of genetic engineering on a host plant genome has been developed to allow the host plant to produce the TMV coat protein within their cells.
 It was hypothesized that the TMV genome will be re-coated rapidly upon entering the host cell, thus it prevents the initiation of TMV replication.
 Later it was found that the mechanism that protects the host from viral genome insertion is through gene silencing.

 TMV is inhibited by a product of the myxomycete slime mold Physarum polycephalum.
 Both tobacco and the beans P. vulgaris and V. sinensis suffered almost no lesioning in vitro from TMV when treated with a P. polycephalum extract.

 Research has shown that Bacillus spp. can be used to reduce the severity of symptoms from TMV in tobacco plants.
 In the study, treated tobacco plants had more growth and less build-up of TMV virions than tobacco plants that hadn't been treated.

 A research has been conducted by H.Fraenkel-Conrat to show the influence of acetic acid on the Tobacco Mosaic Virus.
 According to the research, 67% acetic acid resulted as degradation of the virus.

 Another possible source of prevention for TMV is the use of salicylic acid.
 A study completed by a research team at the University of Cambridge found that treating plants with salicylic acid reduced the amount of TMV viral RNAs and viral coat protein present in the tobacco plants.
 Their research showed that salicylic acid most likely was disrupting replication and transcription and more specifically, the RdRp complex.

 A research was conducted and revealed that humans have antibodies against Tobacco Mosaic Virus.